Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Preliminaries of Multi-Class Logistic Regression

 For large-scale multi-class logistic regression problems, $n$ can be extremely large.
-In such cases, solving the multi-class logistic regression problem \eqref{eq:logistic} may be computationally infeasible due to the limitation of computational resources.
-To overcome this computational challenge, we will consider a subsampling framework next.
+In such cases, solving the multi-class logistic regression problem \eqref{eq:logistic} may be computationally infeasible due to limited computational resources.
+To overcome this computational challenge, we propose a subsampling framework in the following section.